mscarey/AuthoritySpoke/readme.md

 ## Learning about AuthoritySpoke

-You can find the example above and much more information about using the AuthoritySpoke Python package in the [Introduction to AuthoritySpoke Jupyter notebook](notebooks/introduction.ipynb).
+You can find the example above and much more information about using AuthoritySpoke in the [Introduction to AuthoritySpoke](notebooks/introduction.ipynb) Jupyter notebook.

 Use the button below to interact with the notebook online through Binder.
 If you use Binder, you'll be shown the directory structure of this repo.
 Navigate to the `notebooks` folder to find the tutorials.